jbpost2/ST-370/README.md

     + Review points are not relevant so that needs to be updated
     + Extra examples could be formatted better, slide names changed

+- PCM3a

+    + Look over extra examples.
+(Review points are correct here.)

+- PCM3b

+    + Extra examples don't seem to be changed...
+(Review points are correct here.)

 Tyler to-do:
 - Look at schedule and get it more set